vivaria/edisonrul.ing/docs/source/cards/c/conscription.md

 ### Card Rulings

-●Both players get to see the card picked up for “Conscription”.
+*   Both players get to see the card picked up for “Conscription”.
-●If your Monster Card Zones are full, you can activate “Conscription”, and if you pick up a monster you can Normal Summon, it is destroyed and sent to the GY.
+*   If your Monster Card Zones are full, you can activate “Conscription”, and if you pick up a monster you can Normal Summon, it is destroyed and sent to the GY.
-●If you pick up a Spirit Monster, it Cannot be Special Summoned so it is added to your opponent’s hand.
+*   If you pick up a Spirit Monster, it Cannot be Special Summoned so it is added to your opponent’s hand.
-●If you pick up “Rare Metal Dragon” for “Conscription”, it is added to your opponent’s hand.
+*   If you pick up “Rare Metal Dragon” for “Conscription”, it is added to your opponent’s hand.
-●If you can't Summon because you activated “Scapegoat” or “Stray Lambs” that turn, you can't activate “Conscription”.
+*   If you can't Summon because you activated “Scapegoat” or “Stray Lambs” that turn, you can't activate “Conscription”.
-●You can use “Royal Oppression to negate the Special Summon of “Conscription”.
+*   You can use “Royal Oppression to negate the Special Summon of “Conscription”.